You can expect quality care

 Planning your care

-CAMH is committed to understanding and helping the whole person.
-We take a holistic approach that focuses on the process of recovery.
+CAMH is committed to a holistic approach to care and treatment that focuses on the process of recovery.

-Depending on your treatment needs, your care team may include a number of health care providers, such as psychiatrists, other doctors, nurses, psychologists, social workers, spiritual and religious caregivers, occupational therapists, recreational therapists, pharmacists, laboratory technologists, dieticians, peer support workers, addiction therapists, child and youth workers, and others.
-The health care providers will develop your care plan with you.
-They will help you identify treatment goals and achieve the best results possible.
+Depending on your treatment needs, your care team may include a number of health care providers, such as psychiatrists and other physicians, nurses, psychologists, social workers, spiritual and religious caregivers, occupational therapists, recreational therapists, pharmacists, laboratory technologists, dieticians, peer support workers, addiction therapists, and child and youth workers.

-CAMH is fully affiliated with the University of Toronto and is a teaching hospital and research institute.
-Many different health care students work at CAMH and may be involved in your care.
-If you have questions or are uncomfortable with this, please talk with your care team.
+CAMH is fully affiliated with the University of Toronto and is both a teaching hospital and a research institute.
+Many health care students work at CAMH and may be involved in your care.
+If you have questions or are uncomfortable with this, please speak with a member of your treatment team.

-If you or your family have any questions or concerns, please feel free to discuss them with CAMH staff or administrators.
+If you or your family have questions or concerns regarding your experience at CAMH, please feel free to discuss them with CAMH staff or administrators.

-While you are a client at CAMH, you may be asked to give feedback on the care you are receiving.
-Your input is important.
-It is used to identify ways we can improve our care and programs to best meet people’s needs.
-The information you provide is confidential.
+While you are a client/patient at CAMH, you may be asked to give feedback about the care you are receiving.
+Client/patient feedback is very important to us.
+It is used to identify ways we can improve our care and develop services to best meet the needs of all the people we serve.

-While you are at CAMH, your family may help you through your treatment.
-At CAMH, we use the word “family” to refer to those people who you tell us are important in your life.
+While you are at CAMH, your family may wish to provide you with support.
+At CAMH, we use the word “family” to refer to those people whom you tell us are important in your life.
 Examples include a relative, partner, best friend, case worker or any other supportive person.

 The Family Council represents the interests of family members at CAMH.
 Anyone experiencing an addiction and/or mental health problem in his or her family can become a member.
 The Council advocates on behalf of families on a systemic level, develops information, writes position papers, and supports learning opportunities for families.
 Families are encouraged to participate in CAMH committees through the Family Council.
 To learn more, please call our Family Council Co-ordinator at 416 535-8501 ext.
 36499, or e-mail firstname.lastname@example.org.